 - Optimising the cost base is the third key trend through improving the efficiency of procurement and supply chains to reduce spend.
 This is also a lever that can be pulled effectively in buy and build situations through procurement rationalisation.

 The procurement evolution

 What we’re seeing is an increasing interest among many private equity firms on the third strategy to produce large savings – not just in the short term, but through the whole deal life cycle.
-If you consider that in most businesses, procurement spend is between 50% and 80% of the company revenues, the potential growth in EBITDA is significant through cost base optimization.
+If you consider that in most businesses, procurement spend is between 50% and 80% of the company revenues, the potential growth in EBITDA is significant through cost base optimisation.
 Yet this often does not get the attention it deserves.

 As an example, let’s take a portfolio company with turnover of €300m and EBITDA of €30m that spends €200m on procurement.
-Typically, a procurement savings program can address 50% or €100m of that spend, Efficio would expect to deliver 8-12% savings or €8-12m on the spend addressed.
+Typically, a procurement savings programme can address 50% or €100m of that spend, Efficio would expect to deliver 8-12% savings or €8-12m on the spend addressed.
 At current median PE market multiples of 8.4x EBITDA, that represents a €67-100m value creation opportunity and a 26-40% growth in EBITDA.
 At an acquisition price of €252m (8.4x€30m) and assuming a €100m equity investment, the procurement initiative could deliver a 0.67-1x multiple of equity invested.